Kidney Failure Treatment

 For End Stage Renal Disease (ESRD) patients, their dialysis access is their lifeline.

 At North Texas Vein and Vascular we understand this.
-That’s why we will make the extra effort to optimize each patients dialysis access, whether they have a fistula, graft, hemodialysis catheter, or peritoneal dialysis catheter.
+That’s why we will make the extra effort to optimize each patients hemodialysis access, whether they have a fistula, graft, hemodialysis catheter, or peritoneal dialysis catheter.

 Dialysis Catheter Placement and Removal